 Favorite quote from the author:

-Published in early 2014, Essentialism is one of the most recent books on how to get more out of your life by doing less.
+Published in early 2014, Greg McKeown’s Essentialism is a million-copy bestseller on how to get more out of your life by doing less.
 Remember how Steve Jobs said focus was about saying no?
 This book is all about how you can take this concept and apply it to your whole life.

-Comparing essentialist with non-essentialist from chapter to chapter, this book slowly, but surely gives you a set of principles and tools to identify everything in your life that’s not important and cut it it out.
+Comparing essentialist with non-essentialist practices from chapter to chapter, this book will hand you a new set of principles to operate by.
+You’ll identify everything in your life that’s not important and cut it it out.

 Here are 3 great starting points: